aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 2. **Deploy the Backend API and PreRequirements stacks** (`deployBackendAndPreRequirements.ps1`)
     * Run the script to deploy the backend API and the PreRequirements Stack (`./deployBackendAndPreRequirements.ps1`)
     * This will run two scripts to deploy both the serverless backend with SAM (*GameServiceAPI/deploy.ps1*) as well as the Cognito and IAM resources we need for configuration with CloudFormation (*FleetDeployment/deployPreRequirements.ps1*).
-    * Select 'R' when prompted to run the individual scripts
+    * Select 'R' if prompted to run the individual scripts
     * Replace the value of `role_arn` in `LinuxServerBuild/amazon-cloudwatch-agent.json` with the one created by the stack.
 You can find this as an output of the deployment script or as an Output of the GameLiftExamplePreRequirements stack in CloudFormation.
 3. **Move to Unity instructions** for the game server and client builds deployment.
 C++ deployment doesn't support Windows currently.
     * [Unity deployment README](README_UnityClientServer.md)